bjerkio/google-cloud-logger-slack/README.md

 Slack and b) offload requests to Slack API / webhooks.

 Sometimes we want to be notified on Slack when something happens – let's say a user is created or a customer subscribed to your service.
-Since out the output of our application is hooked into Cloud Logging, we can output a message or a JSON object (structured logging).
-With a sink, we can route log entites to this library through Google PubSub.
+Since the _stdout_ of our application is hooked into Cloud Logging by default, we can output a message or a JSON object (structured logging).
+With a _sink_, we can route log entites to this library through Google PubSub.

 To create more than just a simple message, you can use [slack object]s, which is the same as you would send to either the Slack API or webhooks to create